Skip to Content

 New information following the change in COVID-19 alert levels. massey.ac.nz/coronavirus

 This degree is the only New Zealand horticultural degree fully co-designed and created in collaboration with industry.

 Industry experience is integrated into this degree, with practical work courses allowing you to experience and analyse real-world scenarios while you are studying.
-We will help you to secure practical work that matches your interests.

 One of the best things about this degree is the variety of study.
 You’ll learn about plant biology, soils and cropping, be introduced to production horticulture, agribusiness and agri-related analytics and statistics.
 You’ll also study economics and applied chemistry and physics.